Effective Beginning Catalog Term: Fall 2017 (535)

 *All credit hours must have been earned from a regionally accredited institution.

 In addition to HSA-BAS program admission requirements, the Respiratory Care Subplan requires that students possess an active unrestricted/unencumbered license as a Registered Respiratory Therapist from any state or province.
 If a student currently resides in a state that does not offer respiratory licensure, an active unrestricted or unencumbered Registered Respiratory Therapist (RRT) credential issued by the National Board of Respiratory Care (NBRC) will suffice.

 Students who have questions concerning catalog year requirements should consult the appropriate SPC College catalog or contact a Student Success Specialist at the Health Education Center (HEC).
 Students who have questions concerning state mandated prerequisites should consult www.flvc.org and review the appropriate common prerequisite manual or contact a Student Success Specialist at the Health Education Center (HEC).

-A cumulative GPA of 2.0 or higher is required and a minimum of 120 college level credit hours.
-All upper-division HSA courses must be completed with a "C" or better.
+A cumulative GPA of 2.0 or higher is required and a minimum of 120 college level credits.
+All courses must be completed with a "C" or better.